Undistraction/gitbook/apply.md

 As well as standard invocation and method invocation,  function can also be invoked using `apply` method.
 This allows:

-1. Any number of arguments to be supplied.
-2. The value of `this` within the the invoked function to be supplied.
+1. The value of `this` within the the invoked function to be supplied.
+2. Any  arguments to be supplied.

+_Note that the second argument must be an Array, even if it is a single value._

 ```
 var alpha = 'abc';